AtwalLab/TCRrepertoire-Manuscript/README.md

 Supplemetary Figure 2 - exponent values for Xmin=[1,2,3,4,5] of each individual subject for paired and single alpha and beta repertoires.

 ### Figure 2C.
 Supplementary Figure 3.
-M_unique_chain_count.py - inputs paired alpha/beta dataframes.
+M_unique_chain_count - inputs paired alpha/beta dataframes.

 Calculates the number of unique alpha sequences each beta sequence pairs with and other way around.